dpa99c/phonegap-launch-navigator/README.md

 ## Android

-- Running on Android, in addition to discovering which explicitly supported apps are installed, the plugin will also detect which installed apps support using the geo: protocol for use in navigation.
+- Running on Android, in addition to discovering which explicitly supported apps are installed, the plugin will also detect which installed apps support using the `geo:` URI scheme for use in navigation.
 These are returned in the list of available apps.

 - By specifying the `app` option as `launchnavigator.APP.GEO`, the plugin will invoke a native Android chooser, to allow the user to select an app which supports the `geo:` URI scheme for navigation.